alinurzaman/ai-optical-character-recognition/README.md

-TugasBesarGPCOCR
+AI Optical Character Recognition
 ================

-Tugas Besar GPC

-Anggota Kelompok : (IF-2)
-- Muhamad Ali Nur Zaman (10110059)
-- Noviana Herawati (10110057)
-- Faiza Istiani (10110083)

-Cara menggunakan aplikasi:
+How to use:
-- Klik Load (Huruf yang tersimpan dari A - Z)
+- Click Load (Letters from A - Z)
-- Klik Begin Training
+- Click Begin Training
-- Gambar di Draw Area
+- Draw on Draw Area
-- Klik Recognize
+- Click Recognize